EyalYe/UsainWolt/README.md

 # UsainWolt

 ## Introduction
 **UsainWolt** is a Java-based clone of the Wolt food delivery application.
 It allows customers to browse nearby restaurants, view menus, place orders, and track order history.
 Restaurants can update menus, manage orders, and track revenue.
 The project uses object-oriented design principles and a client-server architecture, with distinct packages for client and server functionalities.
-It incorporates exception handling, containers, dynamic operations, and user-friendly interfaces using `JOptionPane`.
+It incorporates exception handling, containers, dynamic operations, and user-friendly interfaces.
+The system is designed to be scalable, secure, and user-friendly, with features for customers, restaurants, and delivery persons.
+The server manages multiple client connections, handles data backup and restore, and sends order notifications to clients.
+The client uses `JFrame` to create a user-friendly interface and communicates with the server using `Socket` connections.
+The project aims to provide a seamless user experience for ordering food online, with real-time updates and secure transactions.

 ## How to run the project
 1. Clone the repository.
 2. Open the project in an IDE (IntelliJ IDEA recommended).
 3. Rename the `.envtemp` file (in `src/Server`) to `.env` and add the provided API keys.
+(I also the .env file in the submission box)
 4. To run the example test cases, execute `src/Main`.
+This will run the server and several clients to demonstrate the system's functionality.
-5. To run separately:
+5. To run separately and interact with the system:
-    - Run the `src/Server/ServerMain.java` file for the server.
+    - Run the `src/Server/ServerMain.java` file for the server. only run the server once.
     - Run the `src/Client/UsainWoltMain.java` file for the client.
+You can run multiple clients to simulate multiple users.
 6. Interact with the system using the GUI.

 ***List of users is found in the `users.csv` file, with username, password, and role.***

 ## Troubleshooting
 ### Dependencies:
-- Gson
+- Gson (Approved by Haim)

 ### Ports:
 - 8080 for the image server.